 Resiliency and the lean supply chain

 Though supply chain risk management isn’t new, COVID-19 might be the tipping point for it to be taken seriously, and the response is to build in resiliency.
-Acknowledging that supply chains are “cost-optimised,” Jim Kilpatrick, Deloitte’s Global Supply Chain and Network Operations Leader, sees that many companies are making it a higher priority.
+Acknowledging that supply chains are “cost-optimized,” Jim Kilpatrick, Deloitte’s Global Supply Chain and Network Operations Leader, sees that many companies are making it a higher priority.
 “There's clearly a shift to understanding points of vulnerability and building resilience in the supply chains.
-But organisations will have to strive to find the balance because cost, service and asset performance are vital.”
+But organizations will have to strive to find the balance because cost, service and asset performance are vital.”

 That balance–the cost of building in resiliency versus having a lean supply chain–is where Robinson sees opportunity for new business models that can enable manufacturers to have both without carrying that middle capability.

 McCall agrees and submits the shift might be even bigger: a societal change to be more risk averse while looking closer to home.
 “I think people will begin moving towards more local supply chains, and think about what they hold locally and what they manage and what they have control over.”